The Origin of High Energy Emission in the Young Radio Source PKS 1718-649: Discussion

 However, we stress that the relative contributions of a low luminosity nucleus and IC scattering of the infrared photons in the radio lobes are difficult to constrain with the current data.
 It is possible that only a fraction of the IR emission measured with {\it Spitzer} intersects the expanding radio lobes, given the small size of the radio source in \pks\ ($LS = 2$\,pc) and the complex structures in the innermost 15\,kpc of the host galaxy of \pks.
 Indeed, resolved measurements with ALMA revealed a CO gas distributed in a complex warped disk, forming a circumnuclear disk at $r \lesssim 700$\,pc, and molecular clouds falling onto the central supermassive black hole at $r \lesssim 75$\,pc (Maccagni et al. 2018).
-We estimated that if only half of the infrared emission becomes IC scattered in the radio lobes, then our modeling requires a nuclear power-law X-ray component with $L_{\rm 2-10\,keV} = 5.5 \times 10^{40}$\,erg\,s$^{-1}$, which is still well within the range of the 2-10\,keV luminosities reported in the literature for the LINER-type galaxies.
+We estimated that if only half of the infrared emission becomes IC scattered in the radio lobes in Model 1 ($\eta_B = 0.3)$, then our modeling requires a nuclear power-law X-ray component with $L_{\rm 2-10\,keV} = 5.5 \times 10^{40}$\,erg\,s$^{-1}$, which is still well within the range of the 2-10\,keV luminosities reported in the literature for the LINER-type galaxies.

-We note that our model predicts a spectral hardening above 10\,keV where the IC component from the radio lobes dominates over the nuclear emission.
+We note that our broadband model predicts a spectral hardening above 10\,keV where the IC component from the radio lobes dominates over the nuclear emission.
 This could be tested with observations in the hard X-ray band.
-In addition, the high energy SED of \pks\ peaks in the MeV range, making \pks\ an ideal target for future MeV-band missions such as AMEGO.
+In addition, the high energy SED of \pks\ peaks in the MeV range, making \pks\ an ideal target for future MeV-band missions such as e.g. AMEGO-X (Fleischhack \& Amego X Team 2022).